MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/enable-opportunity-close-customization.md

 ---
 title: "Enable customization of the Opportunity Close form (Dynamics 365 Sales) | MicrosoftDocs"
-description: "Enable the system customizers to customize the opportunity close experience in Dynaimcs 365 for Sales to enable sales reps to capture important details about why an opportunity was closed." ms.date: 10/01/2019 ms.service:
+description: "Enable the system customizers to customize the opportunity close experience in Dynamics 365 for Sales to enable sales reps to capture important details about why an opportunity was closed." ms.date: 10/01/2019 ms.service:
   - "dynamics-365-sales"